SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/test-with-mock.md

 ## Usage scenario

-To increase your development speed, it is helpful to run and test your implementation in a local enviroment.
+To increase your development speed, it is helpful to run and test your implementation in a local environment.
 In this section you will learn how to set up and use a mock server for running your development tests.

 ## Content